No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

 - Keeps dogs occupied

-- May be too simple for some dogs
+- May be too easy for some dogs

 2. Kruuse BUSTER ActivityMat

-This is basically an activity mat, and although it doesn’t look impressive at first look, you’ll be surprised at how challenging and entertaining it can be.
+This is basically a snuffle mat, and although it doesn’t look like it, you’d be surprised at how challenging and entertaining it can be.

-The top of the mat is made of strong canvas, and the bottom is made of rubber to prevent it from moving around during playtime.
+The top layer is made of strong nylon, and the bottom is rubber to prevent it from moving around during playtime.

 When it’s open, the mat size is 27″ x 19″.
-The product, however, comes rolled inside a carrier bag for easy storage, along with three activities to start with.
+It is, however, comes rolled inside a carrier bag for easy storage, along with three basic activities to start with.

-There are nine more additional activities sold separately, some of which are more advanced, and fit dogs who need more of a challenge.
+These can be attached to the mat using up to thirty-five press studs, and there are more additional activities sold separately, some of which are more advanced and fit dogs who need more of a challenge.

 Each activity has a number of pockets where you can hide dog food or treats.
-Your dog will have to figure out how to deal with different problems, including opening up Velcro, or sliding out a wooden dowl in order to win his prize.
+Your dog, for example, will have to figure out how to open up Velcro or slide out a wooden dowl in order to win his prize.

-Both the mat and the activities are durable against wear and tear, and should last for a long time, even if your dog is a bit aggressive and trying to get to the treats using his paws, snout, and/or teeth.
+Both the mat and the activities are durable against wear and tear and should last for a long time, even if your dog is a bit aggressive and trying to get to the treats using his paws, snout or teeth.

-For best results, you should introduce the game to your dog gradually by leaving the parts open, and folding them once he’s starting to get the hang of it.
+For best results, you should introduce the mat to your dog gradually by leaving the parts open, and folding them once he’s starting to get the hang of it.

-Unlike other puzzles out there, this one is very dynamic, and has multiple tasks instead of just one.
-So, it’s unlikely that your pup will get bored with it anytime soon.
+Unlike other dog toys, this one is very dynamic, so it’s unlikely that your pup will get bored with it anytime soon.

 - Easy to store

-Nina Ottosson is famous for designing many different types of dog puzzles, and her treat dispensers are a good way to challenge bored and energetic dogs.
+Nina Ottosson is famous for designing many different types of dog puzzles, and her treat dispensers can challenge bored and energetic dogs.

-This toy is just what it sounds like.
-You simply hide dog treats or kibbles inside the different compartments, and let your dog figure out how to release them by sliding the cups and rotating the flaps.
+This toy is just what it sounds like: you hide dog treats or kibbles inside the different compartments, and then let your dog figure out how to release them by sliding the cups and rotating the flaps.

-The game has a real wood look to it, but it’s actually made from a stronger material that’s more durable and easy to clean with just warm soapy water.
+While it may look like wood, the product is actually made from a stronger food-safe material that’s more durable and easy to clean with just warm soapy water.

-Unlike wood, it won’t splinter or break while your dog is playing, but be sure to not let him chew on it.
+Also, unlike wood, it won’t splinter or break while your dog is playing, and there are no removable parts that he can pull out.
+Just be sure to not let him chew on it.

-By the way, if you have a short-nosed dog, such as pug or boxer, the Hide N’ Slide is perfect because it has elevated play parts that help these dogs slide around the pieces and get to the treats easily.
+If you have a short-nosed dog, such as a Pug or Boxer, the Hide N’ Slide is perfect because it has elevated play parts that will help him slide around the pieces and get to the treats easily.